 EBCP holds ongoing peace vigils on the second Saturday of every month from 11 AM to noon outside the Bristol Post Office.
 Please join us.

-On Monday, May 21, 2018 at 7 PM, EBCP presents Scarred Lands & Wounded Lives in the Herreshoff Community Meeting Room at Rogers Free Library, 525 Hope St, Bristol, RI.
-The viewing of the documentary will be followed by discussion and is free and open to the public.
-This is part of a series of programs on the costs of war sponsored by EBCP.
+On Monday, August 27, 2018 at 7 PM, EBCP presents Democracy Now!: The War and Peace Report (Russia) in the Herreshoff Community Meeting Room at Rogers Free Library, 525 Hope St, Bristol, RI.
+The viewing will be followed by discussion and is free and open to the public.
+This is part of a series of viewings of Democracy Now! news segments sponsored by EBCP.

 EBCP endorses The People’s Budget, the Congressional Progressive Caucus budget for fiscal year 2017, which increases funding for diplomacy and invests in defense industry job transition programs.